Cleon Jones: Incident in 1975

 Jones suffered a knee injury, and was out on extended spring training when the 1975 season started.
 At 5:00 a.m. on May 4, Jones was arrested and charged with indecent exposure in St. Petersburg, Florida.
 Police officers found him asleep in a station wagon with 21-year-old Sharon Ann Sabol, who was charged with possession of marijuana.
-Jones said he did not know Sabol, but was giving her a ride home in a friend's borrowed station wagon, which ran out of gas, and that he had fallen asleep fully clothed, except for his shoes, waiting for help.
+Jones said he did not know Sabol, but was giving her a ride home in a friend's borrowed station wagon which he borrowed to go fishing the next morning, which ran out of gas, and that he had fallen asleep fully clothed in the driver's seat, except for his shoes, waiting for help, with Sabol in the back seat fully clothed.
+Having to file a report, police reported that Jones and Sabol were each asleep nude in the back of the station wagon.
 The charges were later dropped, but chairman of the New York Mets M. Donald Grant fined Jones $2,000, four times as much as a Met had ever been assessed before, and forced him to publicly apologize during a press conference held in New York.
 Jones apologized with his wife Angela, his high school sweetheart, by his side.
 He and Angela have been married for more than 50 years.